sxyu/Hexane/README.md

 - To use the calculator, open [hexane.tk](http://hexane.tk) on any computer or mobile device
 - Type into the calculator textbox to evaluate any expression
 - The result is displayed at the top both as a *full number* and in *scientific notation*
-- On mobile devices and other devices with touch screens, the keyboard below may be more convenient to use.
+- On mobile devices and other devices with touch screens, you may want to use the keypad below to enter expressions.
 - Most of the data in the calculator is stored in your browser.
 When you refresh the page the content in the textbox remains and variables and history persist.
 Note that if you clear your cookies/site data, this data may be deleted as well.

 ### Typing Math